Common Commercial Bathroom Plumbing Problems And Repairs

 Failed Internal Toilet Parts

 Some commercial premises, especially hotels and bars, experience a great influx of people.
 This often leads to regular malfunctioning of the toilet due to a large number of users.
-However, this should never worry you- call a professional plumber to help fix it and maybe look into having a go-to plumber for any times your business needs a quick fix or regular cleaning.
+However, this should never worry you- call a professional plumber to help fix it and maybe look into having a go-to plumber with high-quality plumbing tools for any times your business needs a quick fix or regular cleaning.
 Never attempt to repair your own plumbing malfunctions, as inexperienced people will usually worsen the problem and make it more complicated and more expensive to fix in the end.
 The most convenient solution to avoid this issue is to have a regular maintenance of the toilet, as stated.

 Something that can be detrimental to your business is a silent leak.
 It is worse than having a broken handle or a clogged, leaky drain.
 A silent leak is as a result of pipes breaking and dripping.
 Leakage causes a significant amount of water to be lost thereby making the hydro bill incredibly high.
 It worsens when the leaking water starts producing a bad odour in the room.
 In severe cases the smell may spread into other rooms.
 You can imagine being in a hotel with an acrid smell, doesn’t go over very well with the guests.
 Silent leaks also contribute to major damage on the tiles and the wall.